Archive for May, 2011

 - 1 tbsp organic Hibiscus Flowers, dried

-- 1 handful of fresh blueberries, strawberries, or blackberries, mashed
+- 1 handful of fresh blueberries, strawberries, or blackberries, blended

 - 2 tbsp raw local honey